josephanand16/icct/README.md

 ## Need to do

-### 1. Export data to CSV file "class of corruption : Image name"
-### 2. Add more augmentation techniques on color,hue saturation.
+### 1. Add more augmentation techniques on color,hue saturation.